BrtSkr/villa-forma/readme.md

 ### To create a build:
 * ``` npm run build ```
 ## Details
-* Bundler that was used: Parcel (You might encounter some issues (probably not), I should have used vite)
+* Bundler that was used: in Vanilla - Parcel, React - Vite
-* Techstack: VanillaJS, SASS
-* Used libraries: Swiper.js, photoswipe
+* Used libraries: Swiper.js (Only in vanilla), photoswipe (Both)